 Unleash the rebels in your small business

-In case you haven’t figured it out by now, Un_Standard is all about individuality.
+In case you havent figured it out by now, Un_Standard is all about individuality.
 Our motto is to stand out by not blending in.
-And it takes a certain amount of rebelliousness in order to fully live by this manifesto.
-It’s good to shake things up from time to time.
+And it takes a certain amount of rebelliousness to live by this manifesto fully.
+Its good to shake things up from time to time.
 Those who disagree with the status quo can often see the future more clearly.
 And innovation is something that we are passionate about.
-After all, if there weren’t anyone around to challenge the status quo, we’d still be living in caves.
+After all, if there weren’t anyone around to challenge the status quo, wed still be living in caves.

 There are rebels among us in the small business world.
 And they are truly an asset to have.
-I’m not talking about the rebels without a cause or the ones that are willing to cross the line into being unproductive or doing anything illegal.
-But ones that can challenge the existing structure and propose a new and improved way to do things are the ones that we are talking about, and the ones to actively seek out for your small business.
+Im not talking about the rebels without a cause or those willing to cross the line into being unproductive or doing anything illegal.
+But ones that can challenge the existing structure and propose a new and improved way to do things are what we are talking about and the ones to actively seek out for your small business.

-Companies that fail to nurture creative opposition can find themselves behind the curve when it comes to innovation and remaining competitive.
-Rebels can serve as a catalyst for innovation.
-So when it comes time to make sone hires for your small business, be sure to be on the lookout for those agents of change.
-Those ones that are able to be creative and visionary enough to be able to shatter outdated policies and practices.
+Companies that fail to nurture creative opposition can find themselves behind the curve when innovation and remaining competitive.
+Rebels can catalyze innovation.
+So when it comes time to make some hires for your small business, be sure to be on the lookout for those agents of change.
+Those who can be creative and visionary enough to be able to shatter outdated policies and practices.
 Some larger organizations have even hired what they refer to as internal disruption units that can drive innovation.
-Just be sure to steer clear of management consultants that don’t fit the bill.
+Just be sure to steer clear of management consultants that dont fit the bill.

 So what can you do as a small business to nurture this sort of rebel?
 There are a few things that you can do to make sure you give those rebels room to work their magic.
 Unleash the rebels in your small business to unlock their innovation and make your small business more competitive.